Teameviral/TeamEviral/README.md

 - 🔭 I’m currently studying.
 - 👬 I’m looking to collaborate on Project.
-- 👀 I’m looking for help with Open Source.
+- 👀 I’m looking for new opportunities.
 - 💬 Ask me about anything, always ready to help.